butyi/sci2can/README.md

 Most of them are from [ebay](https://www.ebay.com/).
 All together 10€ a product without human costs (development, assembly) and without profit.

-### Revisions

-#### V1.01

-Was just middle step to V1.02.
-It was not produced.
-To be honest, I forgot to commit.

-#### V1.02

-The power supply is designed on the main board.
-It has same circuit as the 7805 replacement.
-It uses ME3116.
-1A output, max input voltage is 40V.
-I just recognized, overvoltage protector diode is needed on the input.
-I have choosen SMAJ33A.
-Without this protection the supply could damaged at 24V due to switch on sparks.
-I use ElCo capacitor on input.

-Since the SCI signal voltage is just 4Vpp, sometimes it was not enough, and deceived data was false.
-To prevent it, I changed the supply from 5V to 3.3V.
-With this modification, signal level and received data was proper.

-I have changed both IN and OUT ports.
-Now both are capable to be input or output.
-All of these components can be mounted, with input circuit the output can be monitored.

-I have removed the power supply LED.
-It was not needed, can be covered by status LED.

-I have extended the debugger connector by 4 additional pins.
-These are now the IIC/SPI pins as preparation to connect small 0.96 col OLED IIC display.

-To limit number of different parts, I have tried to use 100ohm, 1k, 10k, 100k, 1M resistors and 10nF, 100nF, 1uF, 10uF capacitors as many places as possible.
-I have could buy these parts by 1€/5000pcs.
-To store it, the cheapest solution is to buy empty creme holder box in the pharmacy. :smile:

 ## Workshop